MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Handling-Merge-Conflicts.md

 |ConflictOriginal|COD1.TXT|The conflicting application object from the ORIGINAL version.|
 |ConflictTarget|COD1.TXT|The conflicting application object from the TARGET version.|

  Since the CONFLICT files describe the conflicts, you can import the merged text files into the [!INCLUDE[nav_dev_long](includes/nav_dev_long_md.md)] and resolve the conflicts there.
-Alternatively, you can use an external three\-way merge tool to analyze the conflicts.
+Alternatively, you can use an external three-way merge tool to analyze the conflicts.

  In most cases, the text files that contain the merged application objects clearly identify where the conflict is.
 The following code example illustrates an object that has a conflict.